 The need for such an organisation is illustrated by the series of hacks against US media and technology organisations in January this year.
 Microsoft, Apple, Facebook, and Twitter each admitted that they had been victims of a “sophisticated” zero-day attack.
 Earlier The New York Times and the Wall Street Journal revealed they had been victims of a serious attack in which the hackers gained access to some internal data.

-In the case of each of the technology companies, the attacks were only made public following statement by Twitter, in which it announced that several companies had been subject to the one that targeted it.
+In the case of each of the technology companies, the attacks were only made public following a statement by Twitter, in which it announced that several companies had been subject to the one that targeted it.

 Last month the online note taking app Evernote was also hacked.
 It was forced to reset millions of users’ passwords.